networknext/next/docs/next_tool_user_guide.md

  + 29: google.iowa.1 - google.ohio.2 - amazon.virginia.1
 ```

-Each of the routes listed above have lower latency than directly sending packets between google.iowa.1 and amazon.virginia.1 IP addresses.
+Each of the routes listed above have lower latency than directly sending packets directly between google.iowa.1 and amazon.virginia.1 IP addresses.
 Crazy huh?!